Big and Little Films

 Sandra J USA

 Lou can now be seen on Netflix.
 I just caught it recently when I was looking for films that had John Hurt in them.
 With his recent death I was feeling a bit nostalgic.
 When Lou popped up in the list, I decided to try it.
 It was not a film I was familiar with.
 I go old school when watching movies at home.
-I made pop corn, poured a glass of lemonade and put on my new round prescription eyeglasses that I had picked up at the optometrist earlier in the day.
+I made pop corn, poured a glass of lemonade and put on my new round progressive eyeglasses that I had picked up at the optometrist earlier in the day.
 I mention the new glasses because they made such a huge difference seeing at a distance.
 I hadn't realized how compromised I was.
 I really appreciated the cinematography having lived in Australia for a number of years.
 There were parts in the film that were charming, nuanced and internal.
 John Hurt, as usual was amazing, but Lilly Bell-Tindlay really was exceptional.
 I have a grandparent with alzheimer's so the story emotionally touched a bit closer than usual.

 Sweet but not sugary